codeship/go-best-practices/testing/README.md

 ## Mocking

 Currently our stance is simple.
 We don't use any third party libraries for mocking.
-Instead we favour hand-rolled mocks, dummies, noops, fakes and spies.
+Instead we favor hand-rolled mocks, dummies, noops, fakes and spies.

 Let me give an example: